Artur Davtyan: Adult

-Davtyan debuted on adult competition in 2011, at the individual 2011 European Artistic Gymnastics Championships that were held in Berlin, where he participated in all disciplines.
+Davtyan debuted in adult competition in 2011, at the 2011 European Artistic Gymnastics Championships that were held in Berlin, where he participated in all disciplines.
 Championship for the Armenian sportsman emerged successful.
 Being the youngest member of the all-around, Davtyan took 20th place.
 In other disciplines, Davtyan could not overcome the qualifying threshold.
 Of all the exercises, his best result was 14th place in the vault.

 In January 2012, Davtyan took part in an international qualifying tournament, held in London.
 In the vault, showing the best result of the disciplines in which he participated, Davtyan gaining 15.450 points and won second place.
 In the all-around, with 84.2 points, he finished 12th.
 According to the results of the tournament, the Armenian athlete received a ticket to the Olympic Games in 2012.

 In March 2012, the third phase of the Artistic Gymnastics World Cup in Doha, Davtyan, with the result of 15,725, was second in the vault, with a score of 14,575, and the fourth in the exercises on the pommel horse.
 Davtyan was awarded the Aspire Academy Award for best young gymnasts of the Doha World Cup.
 He shared the award with Diana Bulimar.

 In the same year, the Armenian athletes once again took part in the 2012 European Men's Artistic Gymnastics Championships, held in Montpellier, where in the all-around, he finished fifth.
 At the 2012 Summer Olympics in London, he was unsuccessful.
 Davtyan injured his leg and could not overcome the qualifying stage.

-Davtyan won bronze on Vault at the 2013 European Championships, silver on Vault in 2016, and in gold on Pommel Horse in 2021.
-He also earned bronze on Vault at the 2019 Doha World Cup, gold on Vault at the 2019 European Games in Minsk, and, in 2017, silver on Vault and bronze on Pommel Horse at the 2017 Doha World Cup.
-In 2015, he earned three medals at the 2015 Doha World Challenge Cup: gold on Vault, silver on Rings, and bronze on Pommel Horse.
+Davtyan won bronze on Vault at the 2013 European Championships, silver in vault in 2016, and in gold on Pommel Horse in 2021.
+He also earned bronze in vault at the 2019 Doha World Cup, gold in vault at the 2019 European Games in Minsk, and, in 2017, silver in vault and bronze in Pommel Horse at the 2017 Doha World Cup.
+In 2015, he earned three medals at the 2015 Doha World Challenge Cup: gold in Vault, silver in Rings, and bronze in Pommel Horse.

-Davtyan earned the bronze medal in the vault at the 2020 Summer Olympics in Tokyo, both his first individual Olympic medal and the first Olympic medal for Armenia in artistic gymnastics.
+Davtyan earned the bronze medal in vault at the 2020 Summer Olympics in Tokyo, both his first individual Olympic medal and the first Olympic medal for Armenia in artistic gymnastics.
 Davtyan's medal was also the first for Armenia at the 2020 Olympics.

 At the 2021 Cairo World Cup in Cairo, Davtyan performed a new pommel horse element, which was officially named the Davtyan after him.

+Davtyan won silver in vault at the 2024 Summer Olympics, the first medal for Armenia at the 2024 Olympics.